-To secure arrangements for the provision of advice and support to the Chief Executive in the undertaking of his/her personnel responsibilities.
-To make arrangements for the management of staffing resources in line with agreed policies and procedures.
-This to include specific working agreements and the application of all personnel policies and procedures and other policies and procedures with staffing implications.

-To secure arrangements for the provision of transactional HR processes including the issuing and recording of contracts and personnel records
+- To secure arrangements for the provision of advice and support to the Chief Executive in the undertaking of his/her personnel responsibilities. - To secure arrangements for the development and implementation of human resource policies and other arrangements in accordance with legislation, regulations and applicable national and local agreements and terms including those for staff welfare, management, health and safety. - To make arrangements for the management of staffing resources in line with agreed policies and procedures.
+This to include specific working agreements and the application of all personnel policies and procedures and other policies and procedures with staffing implications. - To secure arrangements for the provision of transactional HR processes including the issuing and recording of contracts and personnel records.